FaCoffee1984/Streamlit-LSTM-rainfall/README.md

 - Past values: `n=120`
 - Future values: `m=24`

 This means that the LSTM network needs 120 historical values to predict 24 future values.
 Given that the the network was fed monthly average rainfall values, `n` corresponds to 10 years and `m` corresponds to 2 years.
-So, the network needs 10 years' worth of data to predict the next 2 years.
+So, the network needs 10 years' worth of data to predict the next 2 years, which entails that segment **3** is also 24 values or 2 years in length.

 <img src="images/Architecture.png" width="700" height="400"/></br>